 Piloting during an operation carries a large amount of responsibility and a great deal of pressure.
 With a dedicated flight school, Black Watch International aims to ensure that budding pilots are provided all the skills they need to take part in flight operations successfully.
-Pilots who successfully complete the flight school to a sufficient grade, in the rotary or fixed wing division, are given priority access to pilot roles during operations.
+Pilots who successfully complete the flight school to a sufficient grade in the Rotary or Fixed-wing division are given access to pilot roles during operations.

-Pilots are graded according to a number of criteria, with each grade providing opportunities for taking part in flight operations.
+Pilots are issued certifications based on a number of criteria with Rotary and Fixed-wing qualifications graded separately.
 The following table provides a general overview of the expectations at each level:

 |A||Quality pilot, capable of providing Close Air Support with patience and discipline||Can pilot Close Air Support aircraft in operation|

 |B||Confident and consistent Logistics pilot, capable of dealing with a variety of situations||Can pilot Logistics aircraft in operation|